nkb-bd/matrix-pre-loader/readme.txt

 1. Upload the folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Plugins menu > Matrix Pre loader.
+3. Go to Settings menu > Matrix Pre loader.
 4. Enter your background color code and set or upload your Preloader image.
 5. Choose display Location, default is "In The Entire Website".
 6. That is all.